-As of September 30, 2007, the Joint Land and Resource Forums have approved a work plan and budget for the period from April 1, 2007 to March 31, 2008 for the EBMWG.
+As of December 31, 2007, the Joint Land and Resource Forums have approved a work plan and budget for the period from April 1, 2007 to March 31, 2008 for the EBMWG.
 It involves 18 general classifications, one of which involves as many as 18 separate studies.
-The total expected cost of the work plan is \$755,000, leaving a potential shortfall of approximately \$50,000.
+The total expected cost of the work plan plus Trustee and Executive Director fees is approximately \$827,000, leaving a potential shortfall of approximately \$100,000, after accounting for interest income.
+This shortfall will be dealt with either by the CST receiving additional funds for the EBMWG, the bids for new contracts coming in lower than expected, or some tentatively approved projects not proceeding